-41 2018 Santa Clara County's Housing Emergency and Proposed Solutions Report
+43 2018 Santa Clara County's Housing Emergency and Proposed Solutions Report

-42 https://uccs.ucdavis.edu/events/event-files-and-images/UCCSKusheltalk10.16.191.pdf
+44 https://uccs.ucdavis.edu/events/event-files-and-images/UCCSKusheltalk10.16.191.pdf

-Affordable homes are only available for about 40% of the very low and extremely low-income households needing them.43 In recent years, the increased availability of affordable housing units has not met the increased demand, making affordable housing a great concern among many seniors. ^{44,45,46,47,48}
+Affordable homes are only available for about 40% of the very low and extremely low-income households needing them.
+45 In recent years, the increased availability of affordable housing units has not met the increased demand, making affordable housing a great concern among many seniors. ^{46,47,48,49,50}

-Homelessness in SCC rose 13% from 2016 to 2017.49 Respondents to the 2019 SCC Homeless Census and Survey report job loss as the most common reason for their experience of homelessness and most often indicated that rent or mortgage assistance might have prevented their homelessness.50
+Homelessness in SCC rose 13% from 2016 to 2017.51 Respondents to the 2019 SCC Homeless Census and Survey report job loss as the most common reason for their experience of homelessness and most often indicated that rent or mortgage assistance might have prevented their homelessness.52

 Certain populations experience conditions that increase their risk for homelessness.
-UCSF reports that African Americans face a disproportionately higher risk for homelessness compared to other racial/ethnic groups and approximately 80% of Bay Area individuals who are homeless are African American.
-The 2019 Homeless Census and Survey Report also found that in SCC, 41% of survey respondents within the homeless population were Hispanic/Latino.
-Furthermore, veterans often experience higher risks for homelessness due to conditions such as Post-traumatic Stress Disorder (PTSD), Traumatic Brain Injury, sexual assault or substance abuse.
-In 2019, the SCC Homeless Census and Survey Report indicated that there are 653 homeless veterans in SCC, and 68% were unsheltered.
-In 2019, 13% of homeless individuals who responded to the SCC Homeless Census and Survey identified as LGBTQ+ and 12% of respondents were 61 years or older.
+The 2019 Homeless Census and Survey Report also found that in SCC, 41% of survey respondents within the homeless population were Hispanic/Latino.53 Furthermore, veterans often experience higher risks for homelessness due to conditions such as Post-traumatic Stress Disorder (PTSD), Traumatic Brain Injury, sexual assault or substance abuse.
+In 2019, the SCC Homeless Census and Survey Report indicated that there are 653 homeless veterans in SCC, and 68% were unsheltered.54 In 2019, 13% of homeless individuals who responded to the SCC Homeless Census and Survey identified as LGBTQ+ and 12% of respondents were 61 years or older.55

 In the last several years, homelessness among adults 50+ in the Bay Area has increased and the median age of homeless individuals continues to rise; a recent study by the University of California San Francisco estimates that approximately 50% of the Bay Area homeless population is age 50 or older.
-55 This same 2019 study reports that 26% of homeless individuals in the Bay Area are between the ages of 61-64 and 12% are 65 or older.
-56 https://www.sccgov.org/sites/osh/ContinuumofCare/ReportsandPublications/Documents/2015%20Santa%20Clara%20County%2 OHomeless%20Census%20and%20Survey/2019%20SCC%20Homeless%20Census%20and%20Survey%20Report.pdf
+This same 2019 study reports that 26% of homeless individuals in the Bay Area are between the ages of 61-64 and 12% are 65 or older.
+The same 2019 study reports that 26% of homeless individuals in the Bay Area are between the ages of 61-64 and 12% are 65 or older.